Sapitorico/low_level_programming/singly_linked_lists/README.md

 <h3>advantages compared to an array</h3>

+Compared to a static array (the elements are arranged contiguously in memory and their size is reserved in the variable declaration) with a given number of elements has an important advantage, a list based on self-linked nodes can modify its size dynamically at runtime (although it also has a computational cost that can affect the performance of our program to handle large memory structures that reserve and free memory as needed).

-* Nodes do not have to be stored all together in memory, what matters is that they are pointing to the next node in memory.
+* Nodes do not have to be stored all together in memory, what matters is that they point to the next node in memory.

-* They can have variable length, we can add or remove them.
+* They can have a variable length, we can add or remove elements.

 * We can add and remove elements at run time.

 <h3>disadvantages</h3>

 * They have no notion of index, because what we cannot do is to randomly access a node.